Finance Transformation: Understand The Context to Secure Excellence

 Macro

 Lastly, you investigate the “macro” context – what is happening externally.
-Your project is externally driven, and you must keep an eye on the latest developments.
+Your project is externally driven, and you must monitor the latest developments.
 Given its regulatory compliance nature, you know that you will need to connect with the Tax department.
 You find that there is a global initiative to simplify and streamline tax data with multiple connecting points to your project.
-You have discovered yet another piece to which you will need to stay close.
+This macro context is crucial as it helps you understand the broader industry trends and regulatory changes that might impact your project.
+You have discovered yet another piece to which you must stay close.

 At each stage – applying the Historic-Current-Future lens, you have been asking what: